Boiling-point elevation: Explanation

 In terms of chemical potential, at the boiling point, the liquid and gas phases have the same chemical potential.
-Adding a nonvolatile solute lowers the solvent’s chemical potential in the liquid phase, but the gas phase remains unaffected.
+Adding a nonvolatile solute lowers the solvent's chemical potential in the liquid phase, but the gas phase remains unaffected.
 This shifts the equilibrium between phases to a higher temperature, elevating the boiling point.

-Relationship between Freezing-point Depression
+Relationship to freezing-point depression

 Freezing-point depression is analogous to boiling point elevation, though the magnitude of freezing-point depression is higher for the same solvent and solute concentration.
 These phenomena extend the liquid range of a solvent in the presence of a solute.

-Related equations for Calculating Boiling Point
+Related equations for calculating boiling point

 The extent of boiling-point elevation can be calculated by applying Clausius–Clapeyron relation and Raoult's law together with the assumption of the non-volatility of the solute.
 The result is that in dilute ideal solutions, the extent of boiling-point elevation is directly proportional to the molal concentration (amount of substance per mass) of the solution according to the equation: